-The Financial Management Group provides advice and assistance to the government and government departments to establish, negotiate, and review funding agreements between the Commonwealth and Territory governments.
+In accordance with the Treasurer’s Directions, IGR provides advice and assistance to government and government departments on the establishment, negotiation, and review of funding agreements between the Commonwealth and Territory governments.

-The Intergovernmental Agreement on Federal Financial Relations (IGA) is the framework for the majority of funding agreements between the Commonwealth and the Northern Territory.
-It aims to enhance government service delivery, facilitate nationally important social and economic reform, streamline administrative arrangements for the funding agreements and enhance reporting of progress against agreement outcomes.
+The Intergovernmental Agreement on Federal Financial Relations (IGA), was agreed by all states and territories (states) and the Commonwealth in 2008, and is the framework for the majority of funding agreements between the Commonwealth and the Territory.
+It aims to enhance government service delivery, facilitate nationally important social and economic reform, streamline administrative arrangements for funding agreements and enhance reporting of progress against agreement outcomes.

-National Partnerships Agreements (NPAs) are predominantly short-term vehicles for reform and/or projects of national importance.
-Funding for NPAs is predominantly through National Partnership Payments.
+National Partnerships Agreements (NPAs) are predominantly short-term vehicles for nationally significant reforms, service delivery initiatives and/or projects.
+Funding provided under NPAs is predominantly through National Partnership Payments.

-Where Territory-specific arrangements are required that are not articulated in NPAs, Implementation Plans (IPs) are negotiated between the Commonwealth and the Territory.
+Where state-specific arrangements are required that are not articulated in NPAs, Implementation Plans (IPs) are negotiated between the Commonwealth and the relevant state.